Skip to main content

 • Stream video processing output by GStreamer back to Windows

-• present video stream from opencv in web browser HTML 5 video player
+• Present video stream from opencv in web browser HTML 5 video player

 Architecture, Behind opencv VideoCapture web camera